gilbertwoody/words/happier.md

 * off-the-cuff
     1. An off-the-cuff remark is made without being prepared or thought about in advance.

+* distil
+    1. If a liquid such as whisky or water is distilled, it is heated until it changes into steam or vapour and then cooled until it becomes liquid again.
+This is usually done in order to make it pure.

 * hedonist
     1. A hedonist is someone who believes that having pleasure is the most important thing in life.